i-myk/cloudflow-revops-analysis/README.md

 # Step 13: Identify the Main Churn Reasons

-Knowing the churn rate is useful, but Revenue Operations also needs to understand **why customers leave**.
+After analyzing overall retention, I wanted to understand **why customers churned**.

+Knowing how much ARR was lost is important, but identifying the reasons behind that loss helps determine which problems may be actionable.

 ### SQL